Anno Birkin

 Alexander Kingdom Nik-o "Anno" Birkin (9 December 1980 – 8 November 2001) was an English poet and musician.
 He received critical acclaim before he and his bandmates Alberto Mangili and Lee Citron were killed in a car accident.
 The charity Anno's Africa was founded in his name.

 Relations

 He was born to Andrew Birkin and Bee Gilbert.
 He had one brother Ned Birkin, three paternal half-siblings (one of whom is David Birkin) and two maternal half-siblings (Melissa Holm and Barnaby Holm).
-His paternal aunt is Jane Birkin, and his cousins are Kate Barry, Charlotte Gainsbourg and Lou Doillon.
-His grandparents on his father's side were Judy Campbell and Lt Cdr David Birkin.
+His paternal aunt was Jane Birkin, and his cousins are Kate Barry, Charlotte Gainsbourg and Lou Doillon.
+His grandparents on his father's side were Judy Campbell and Lt Cdr David Leslie Birkin, grandson of the lace manufacturer and railway director Sir Thomas Birkin, 1st Baronet.

 Childhood

 Birkin named himself Anno when he was three, after his favourite book, Anno's Journey by Mitsumasa Anno.
 When he was five, his parents bought an old farmhouse on the Lleyn peninsula in Wales, and it was here that Birkin and his brother Ned spent most of their childhood, "living what friends describe as a Bohemian lifestyle where the house was forever full of friends".